 - (a) Where evaluations of teaching effectiveness by academic peers (i.e. other teaching employees) are used, they shall (except as allowed by Article 26.4(b)) be restricted to consideration of the topics identified in Article 26.3(a), but need not include consideration of all of them.
-Any such evaluation shall be written and signed, and shall clearly identify which of the topics is being considered. - (b) Peer evaluations may also consider the extent to which the methods and material used by an instructor achieved the objectives of the course as identified by the instructor, provided such evaluations do not violate Article 4, Academic Freedom. - (c) Peer evaluations shall contain a written statement of the evidence on which the evaluations were made and the circumstances in which the evidence was collected.
-Only evidence which is reasonably reliable and reasonably indicative of the characteristic being evaluated may be used.
+Any such evaluation shall be written and signed, and shall clearly identify which of the topics is being considered. - (b) Peer evaluations may also consider the extent to which the methods and material used by an instructor achieved the objectives of the course as identified by the instructor, provided such evaluations do not violate Article 4, Academic Freedom. - (a) Peer evaluations shall contain a written statement of the evidence on which the evaluations were made and the circumstances in which the evidence was collected.
+Only evidence which is reasonably reliable and reasonably indicative of the characteristic being evaluated may be used. - (d) Peer evaluations shall be presented, complete, in accordance with the provisions of this Article, and in written form, sufficiently in advance of their being used for any purpose to allow an instructor to respond to them in writing. - 26.5 Subject to the provisions of Article 26.7 evaluations of teaching effectiveness which meet the requirements of this Article may be used in consideration of renewal of appointment (Articles 6 and 9), tenure (Article 6), or confirmation (Articles 11 and 12), promotion (Article 10), or denial

-- (d) Peer evaluations shall be presented, complete, in accordance with the provisions of this Article, and in written form, sufficiently in advance of their being used for any purpose to allow an instructor to respond to them in writing. - Subject to the provisions of Article 26.7 evaluations of teaching effectiveness which meet the requirements of this Article may be used in consideration of renewal of appointment (Articles 6 and 9), tenure (Article 6), or confirmation (Articles 11 and 12), promotion (Article 10), or denial of increments (Article 41) provided for in this Collective Agreement. - 26.6 All evaluations of teaching used for purposes of career decisions shall meet the requirements of this Article.
-Evaluations of teaching used for other purposes shall be used only with the permission of the employee. - 26.7 (a) Student teaching evaluations shall be conducted in all courses having enrolments of five (5) or more students. - (b) Student teaching evaluations compiled before the date of ratification of this collective agreement shall not be used in any career decisions without the express written consent of the instructor, unless such evaluations are of courses designated pursuant to Article 26.7(b) of the collective agreement signed on April 11, 1989. - (c) the data from all courses shall be compiled to determine department, faculty and University norms as required; - (d) at the beginning of the academic year, each instructor will designate at least two (2) courses for which the evaluations may be used for career decisions in accordance with Article 26.5; in exceptional circumstances and with the agreement of the dean, the instructor may, at least two (2) weeks before the end of classes, change the above designation of courses; - (e) where possible, at least one of the designated courses shall be a course having an enrolment of at least twenty (20) students; - (f) the data derived from the evaluation of courses not so designated shall be returned directly to the instructor after FGR's are complete; and, - (g) nothing herein shall prevent an employee from placing on his/her personnel file evaluations from courses other than those designated pursuant to (c) above, and requesting that these additional evaluations be considered in career decisions in accordance with Article 26.5.
+- of increments (Article 41) provided for in this Collective Agreement. - All evaluations of teaching used for purposes of career decisions shall meet the requirements of this Article.
+Evaluations of teaching used for other purposes shall be used only with the permission of the employee. - 26.7 (a) Student teaching evaluations shall be conducted in all courses having enrolments of five (5) or more students. - (b) the data from all courses shall be compiled to determine department, faculty and University norms as required; - (c) at the beginning of the academic year, each instructor will designate at least two (2) courses for which the evaluations may be used for career decisions in accordance with Article 26.5; in exceptional circumstances and with the agreement of the dean, the instructor may, at least two (2) weeks before the end of classes, change the above designation of courses; - (d) where possible, at least one of the designated courses shall be a course having an enrolment of at least twenty (20) students; - (e) the data derived from the evaluation of courses not so designated shall be returned directly to the instructor after FGR's are complete; and, - (f) nothing herein shall prevent an employee from placing on his/her personnel file evaluations from courses other than those designated pursuant to (c) above, and requesting that these additional evaluations be considered in career decisions in accordance with Article 26.5.